dargad/sru-lint/README.md

 ## Contributing

 - Open an issue for substantial changes.
-- Add tests for new behavior.
+- Add tests for new behavior in the `tests/` directory.
 - Keep plugins single-purpose and fast (they run in CI).
+- Follow the existing plugin patterns and error code conventions.
+- See [HACKING.md](HACKING.md) for detailed development guidelines.

 ---